 PRESS RELEASE

-Free Online Access to DOE, ComEd, EPA & EEI Keynotes at Energy, Utility & Environment Conference
+Impact of New Administration Policies on Energy and Utilities

-Insights on Policy Impacts to Utilities From New Administration
+Free Online Access to DOE, EPA, ComEd & EEI Keynote Video Presentations at Energy, Utility & Environment Conference

-SAN DIEGO, March 24, 2021 — The Energy, Utility & Environment Conference (EUEC) today announced free online access to the video keynote addresses from leaders at the U.S. Department of Energy (DOE), ComEd, the U.S. Environmental Protection Agency (EPA) and Edison Electric Institute (EEI).
+SAN DIEGO, April 13, 2021 — The Energy, Utility & Environment Conference (EUEC) today announced free online access to the video keynote addresses from leaders at the U.S. Department of Energy (DOE), the U.S. Environmental Protection Agency (EPA), ComED and Edison Electric Institute (EEI).
 Free video playback of the Keynote Speakers presentations at the virtual conference held March 8–9, 2021, is available at the EUEC website.
-Videos from the six sessions in March Program are also available for purchase.
+Videos from all speakers in the March Program are also available for purchase.

 Angelos Kokkinos, Associate Deputy Assistant Secretary for Clean Coal and Carbon Management in the U.S. DOE’s Office of Fossil Energy, provides insights on the new administration’s programs aimed at building a 100 percent clean energy economy by 2050 and going to carbon-free electricity by 2035.